relight14/micropaymentcrawler/replit.md

 # Overview

-This project is an AI-powered research tool MVP offering tiered research services with dynamic pricing.
-Users can submit complex research queries and purchase different levels of research packets (Basic, Research, Pro), which include varying numbers of sources, outlines, and insights.
+This project is an AI-powered research tool MVP offering dynamic research services with per-source pricing.
+Users can submit complex research queries and receive personalized research packages with variable pricing based on query complexity, source quality, and licensing costs.
 The application simulates content crawling and source unlocking, integrated with a wallet-based payment system.
-The business vision is to provide a competitive differentiator with "real data, not made up," ensuring authentic source validation and professional presentation.
+The business vision is to provide a competitive differentiator with "real data, not made up," ensuring authentic source validation and professional presentation with ethical micropayment compensation to publishers.

 # User Preferences